 One of the most common cold call topics are pensions.

 Thanks to the new pension freedoms, over-55s have far more control over what to do with their pension pots.
 And that presents an opportunity for scammers.

 The Information Commissioner’s Office reported receiving more than 1,000 complaints about pension-related cold calls and texts in the month following the new rules.

 While the City of London Police estimate that at least £13.3 million was stolen from pension savings in 2015.

 If someone calls you out of the blue offering to help you access your pension, particularly if you're not yet 55, it's going to be a scam.

 Other scammers will target people over 55 with investment scams like the ones mentioned above in a bid to convince them to invest their pension money in a scam.

-However, not all telephone scams will be about investing or pensions.
-Some will simply prey on your fears to con you out of money.
+However, not all telephone scams will be about investing or making money.
+Some will simply try to gain access to your computer to steal your details.